-The following outlines the procedures in place to monitor students with SEND:
+The following outlines the procedures in place to monitor pupils with SEND:

-- All students identified as having SEN have a plan which is drawn up in conjunction with staff, parents and pupils.
+- All pupils identified as having SEND have a plan which is drawn up in conjunction with staff, parents and pupils.
 This details their specific special educational needs, their strengths, strategies which can be used to support them in the classroom and desired outcomes.
-It is the class teacher's responsibility to maintain and update the plan, at least termly, with the guidance of the SENCO. - Parents of students with SEN are invited in 3 times a year to discuss their child's progress towards agree outcomes and review the plan.
-The review will assess the effectiveness of the support and interventions and feedback into the analysis of the pupil's needs.
+It is the class teacher's responsibility to maintain and update the plan, at least termly, with the guidance of the SENDCO. - Parents of pupils with SEND are invited in 3 times a year to discuss their child's progress towards agree outcomes and review the plan.
+The review will assess the effectiveness of the support and interventions, which feed back into the analysis of the pupil's needs.
 The support will be revised in light of the pupil's progress and development.
-Changes to the support and outcomes will be done in consultation with parents and pupil.

-- Pupils who are on SEN support or First Concerns paperwork have their progress and attainment monitored informally every half term by the SENCo and more formally termly in the form of a SEND evaluation day. - The termly Provision Map will document provision which is additional to and different from that which is offered through the core offer and provides a basis for monitoring the impact of support. - The School's Offer documents the provision offered to students. - Parental permission will always be sought before any other professional advice or opinions are sought.
+Changes to the support and outcomes will be done in consultation with parents and pupil. - Pupils who are on SEND support or First Concerns paperwork have their progress and attainment monitored informally every half term by the Class Teacher and more formally termly in the form of a SEND evaluation day by the SENDCo. - The termly Provision Map will document provision which is additional to and different from that which is offered through the core offer and provides a basis for monitoring the impact of support. - The School's Offer documents the provision offered to pupils. - Parental permission will always be sought before any other professional advice or opinions are sought.

-Criteria for exiting the SEN record:
+Criteria for exiting the SEND record:

-- If following a review with the pupils and the parents it is agreed that they are making significant progress and no longer fit the criteria for SEN, then they exit the SEN Record. - Pupils who exit the SEN Record will initially remain at Discussion on the provision map to ensure progress is sustained in all areas.
+- If following a review with the pupils and the parents it is agreed that they are making significant progress and no longer fit the criteria for SEND, then they exit the SEND Record. - Pupils who exit the SEND Record will initially be monitored to ensure progress is sustained in all areas.